MAPSS: Manifold-based Assessment of Perceptual Source Separation: Additional Experimental Results

-An additional stress test for our measures concerns their robustness to temporal misalignment between the input and output streams of the separator, a phenomenon commonly introduced by modern communication systems or, e.g., when dealing with references obtained from different, per-speaker microphones, such as in meeting datasets~\cite{carletta2005ami, Vinnikov2024}.
+An additional stress test for our measures concerns their robustness to temporal misalignment between the input and output streams of the separator, a phenomenon commonly introduced by modern communication systems or, e.g., when dealing with references obtained from different, per-speaker microphones, such as in meeting datasets~\citep{carletta2005ami, Vinnikov2024}.
 Figure~\ref{fig:combined_misalignment} illustrates the effect of artificial delays ranging from 0~ms to 100~ms across English, Spanish, and music scenarios.
 While performance gradually degrades for speech scenarios as misalignment grows, as expected, a 20~ms delay or less still preserves coefficients higher than 80\%.
 Surpassing this threshold, however, often causes a pronounced drop that underscores this weakness in our measures, since human ratings are insensitive to these short latencies.
 Music mixtures exhibit a different pattern, as performance remains largely stable across delays, with the presence of drums introducing more variability than its counterpart.
-This robustness can be partly attributed to the Audio Spectrogram Transformer (AST), which processes music with a temporal resolution of 100~ms and a receptive field of 160~ms, making it inherently less sensitive to short misalignments at the cost of reduced granularity.